ABRPO Workshops and Training Sessions

 - 1 to 3-hour Presentations to Boards of Directors and/or designated staff and resource persons to increase awareness about the impact of change and loss on agency personnel and community members.
-Presentation topic include grief theory, impact of loss, multiple loss, use of ritual, organizational transition, change theory, building sustainable capacity, enhancing individual coping strategies and organizational responsiveness.
+Presentation topic includes grief theory, impact of loss, multiple loss, use of ritual, organizational transition, change theory, building sustainable capacity, enhancing individual coping strategies and organizational responsiveness.

-- 1-day Basic Training About Grief and Loss for Support Workers, Volunteer Coordinators and other frontline staff.
+- 1-day Basic Training about Grief and Loss for Support Workers, Volunteer Coordinators and other frontline staff.

 - Half-day Workshop for Supervisors on “Caring for the Caregivers.”
 Goals: To build resilience, clarify best practices and pass knowledge from experienced to new.
 Sample topics: how to support front-line staff; coaching to engage volunteers from the community; setting boundaries; demystifying common grief responses.

 - 1 or 2-day ‘Survive and Thrive’ Workshop for long-term HIV/AIDS survivors who have experienced multiple losses.